ElektraInitiative/libelektra/doc/decisions/array.md

 ## Assumptions

-- None
+- Meta-data arrays simply work by convention as they are not serialized in special ways nor they get validated.
+  The convention will be the same but without any metadata marker.

 ## Considered Alternatives

 - `###empty_array` as in `yajl`, problem: does not allow efficient access of first element
 - store length (and not last element), problem: needs prepending of `#_...`
-- store element after last element (C++-Style), problem: very unusual style
+- store element after last element (C++-Style), would not fit nicely with key/value
-- use value and not metadata array, problem: is ambiguous
+- use value and not the metadata `array`, problem: is ambiguous

 ## Decision